cakkermans/TicketProvider.Net/README.md

 # TicketProvider.Net
-.NET network libraries for DNS, SMTP and MIME written originally around 2010.
+.NET network libraries for DNS, SMTP and IMF (mail) written originally around 2010.
 The overall goal of these library was to be able to deliver email right to the mail server of the recipient, avoiding the need to rely on any intermediate SMTP server.

 # DNS client
 This library contains a RFC 2929 compliant DNS client implementation.
 It offers both synchronous as well as asynchronous methods to query DNS server and to resolve hostnames to IP addresses.
 It was built to cover the lack of support for querying DNS servers using the .NET Framework at that time.